 Dale Pring MacSweeney

-Born in London, daughter of the jazz expert Percy Pring, Dale was given an introduction to the arts at a very young age.
+Born in London, daughter of the jazz expert Percy Pring, Dale Pring MacSweeney was given an introduction to the arts at a very young age.
 Opting for the visual rather than the musical, Dale remembers feeling profoundly inspired by the exhibitions to which she was brought as a child.
-She trained as an artist at both Wimbledon School of Art and Waltham Forest, where the teaching staff were predominantly Royal Academicians.
+She trained as an artist at the Kingston School of Art where she was tutored by the painter, John Mapp before attending both the Wimbledon School of Art and Waltham Forest, where the teaching staff were predominantly Royal Academicians.